laughedelic/LoadFileToRepl/README.markdown

 ### Command `load_file_to_repl`

 * reveals REPL view or opens a new one according to the type of current file;
-* always places REPL in another layout group (to see results simultaneously with code);
+* optionally places REPL in another layout group (to see results simultaneously with code);
 * optionally clears REPL before loading file;
 * saves current file;
 * and finally loads it into REPL, using according command;